CS-SI/Orekit/README.txt

-Orekit (ORbit Extrapolation KIT) is a free CS java library providing basic space dynamics objects and services.
+Orekit (ORbit Extrapolation KIT) is a free java library providing basic space dynamics objects and services.

-It is distributed under the Apache License version 2.0, which you can find in the LICENSE.txt file.
+It is licensed by CS Communication & Systèmes under the Apache License Version 2.0.
+A copy of this license is provided in the LICENSE.txt file.

 The BUILDING.txt file explains how the library can be built from sources.